-International women's coach, speaker, author, restorative justice advocate and queer, Jewish feminist.
+Somatic coach, award-winning speaker, author, restorative justice advocate and queer, Jewish feminist.
 Marlee's sexual assault case become the 1st in North America to conclude with restorative justice through the courts.
 She fought for her assailant to go to therapy, instead of prison and eventually they met in an 8-hour circle.
-Since then she's coached hundreds of women & shared her story worldwide.
+Since then she's coached hundreds of women and non-binary folk & shared her story worldwide.
 She has been a fierce advocate for healing justice, sharing her voice (ie. on an elite panel for the National Action Plan to End Gender-Based Violence and with US Military SAPRO)

 Video featured: Speaker Reel

 Past Speaking Experience:

-- Speaking Engagements: Fordham School of Law, University of Toronto, CHW Charity, Converge Conference, 1st prize winner of the Inernational Speaker Slam competition, Victims & Survivors of Crime Week hosted by Lanark County Community Justice, CoSa: Circles of Support & Accountability presentation, US Military SAPRO, Toronto Police Service, One Standard of Justice keynote, Thinktank unplugged: Women’s Day keynote, Canadian Restorative Justice Symposium 2021, Trauma & Recovery Conference 2022, Seneca College
+- Speaking Engagements: Fordham School of Law, University of Toronto, Mount Allison University, CHW Charity, Converge Conference, 1st prize winner of the International Speaker Slam competition, Victims & Survivors of Crime Week hosted by Lanark County Community Justice, CoSa: Circles of Support & Accountability presentation, US Military SAPRO, Toronto Police Service, One Standard of Justice keynote, Thinktank unplugged: Women’s Day keynote, Canadian Restorative Justice Symposium 2021, Trauma & Recovery Conference 2022, Seneca College

 - Panels: Sat on the National Action Plan to End Gender-Based Violence & is currently on the Transformative Accountability & Justice Initiative (TAJI) Advisory Council by WomenatthecentrE